ams-group08/find-your-language/documentation/DS_STACKOVERFLOW.md

           file.write(coding_language + ',' + date + ',' + views + ',' + answers + ',' + votes +'\n')
 ```

-### 5. Scraping trought a list of coding languages
+### 5. Scraping throught a list of coding languages
 In order to repeat the previously detailed process in each of the desired programming languages, we create a list of elements named `coding_languages`, and using a for/in cycle we extract the date, views, answers, and votes from each question of every coding language.

 ```python